OpenGroop/groopi-docs/docs/groopi-quickstart.md

 After a successful login, you'll be directed to the *Sensors* section.
 This is where your sensors will be listed, showing their current readings.
 Selecting the sensor will direct you to the sensor's chart page where you can view charts based on the sensor's data, or change sensor settings.

-#### Notes on readings and viewing charts

-While current readings will be immediately stored and available for viewing, charts will be initially delayed.
+> ***Note:*** *While current readings will be immediately stored and available for viewing, charts will be initially delayed.
 Hourly charts will appear after 30 minutes.
 Daily summary charts will appear in 2 days.
-This delay will occur only once, the first time a sensor is connected to the Groopi.
+This delay will occur only once, the first time a sensor is connected to the Groopi.*

 ## Change default password for the OpenGro/Op web console (*optional*)

-Although not required, it is suggested that you change the default *'admin'* user password.
+Although not required, it is strongly advised that you change the default *'admin'* user password.

 1. On the main navigation, select *SETTINGS*
 2. Select *USERS*